Porting and release guidelines

 Performance

 Always test on target hardware!
-Check game performance and optimise if needed.
+Check game performance and optimize if needed.
 Use the profiler to find bottlenecks in the code.

 Screen resolution and refresh rate